 - Manifold with boundary.
 Induced orientation of the boundary.

 - General Stokes theorem.
-Green’s formula, Gauss-Ostrogradskii divergence theorem, Stokes formula for a surface in .
+Green’s theorem, the divergence theorem, Stokes formula for a surface in

-- Closed and exact forms.
-The Poincare lemma.
+- Closed and exact differential forms.
+The Poincaré lemma.
 De Rham cohomology.

 - J.Munkres, Analysis on Manifolds.

 - M.Spivak, A Comprehensive Introduction to Differential Geometry.
 Volume One.